MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Submitted Files

- 1. Provide a README that includes all the rubric points and how you addressed each one.
+ 1. README that includes all the rubric points and how you addressed each one.
 You're reading it!
  1. The [jupyter notebook](Traffic_Sign_Classifier.ipynb).
  1. [HTML output of the code](Traffic_Sign_Classifier.html)